-The Oceans Act mandates DFO with leading and coordinating the development and implementation of a national system (or network) of marine protected areas.
-The National Framework for Canada's Network of Marine Protected Areas provides strategic direction for national network design that will be composed of a number of bioregional networks.
-This is an important step towards meeting Canada's domestic and international commitments to establish a national network of marine protected areas.
-Regionally, the Canada-British Columbia Marine Protected Area Network Strategy has been developed jointly by federal and provincial agencies and reflects the need for governments to work together to achieve common marine protection and conservation goals.
-Bioregional marine protected area network planning will identify new areas of interest for protection by DFO, Parks Canada, Environment Canada, the Province of BC, and any other agencies with a mandate for protecting marine spaces.
-Future networks of MPAs may overlap and/or include red sea urchin fishing areas, depending on the type and nature of the MPA.
+The Oceans Act mandates the Minister of Fisheries and Oceans with leading and coordinating the development and implementation of a national system (or network) of MPAs.
+The National Framework for Canada's Network of MPAs provides strategic direction for the design of a national network of MPAs that will be composed of a number of bioregional networks.
+This is an important step towards meeting Canada's domestic and international commitments to establish a national network of MPAs.
+Regionally, the Canada-British Columbia MPA Network Strategy has been developed jointly by federal and provincial agencies and reflects the need for governments to work together to achieve common marine protection and conservation goals.
+Bioregional MPA network planning will identify new areas of interest for protection by DFO, Parks Canada, Environment and Climate Change Canada (ECCC), the Province of BC, and any other agencies with a mandate for protecting marine spaces.